 - Father / Husband: Weekly date night; 10 year anniversary trip; Build swing set;

-- Family: Help my father lose 50lbs; Yearly cottage trip;
+- Family: Help my father lose 50lbs; Family cottage trip;

-- Friend: Help my friends identify and complete their goals;
+- Friend: Help my friends identify and achieve their goals;

 - Homeowner: Renovate garage; Build a pool;